top of page

 It’s about the rhythm of growth

 A swing doesn’t move in a single direction.
-It moves in arcs – backward, then forward, then backward again.
-And somehow, all of it is part of the movement.
+It moves back and forth, back and forth.
+It’s all part of the movement.

 I used to think backward motion meant failure.
-That if I felt the ache again, it meant I hadn’t healed enough or hadn’t trusted God properly.
+If I felt the ache again, it meant I hadn’t healed enough or hadn’t trusted God properly.
 But I’m learning that isn’t how growth works.
 Some days feel easier, and others feel like I’ve slipped back a step.
-But when I look over a longer stretch of time, I can see that something in me has shifted – gradually, in ways I didn’t notice at first.
+But when I look over a longer period, I can see that something in me has shifted.
+Gradually – in ways I didn’t notice at first but slow and steady.
 God, you meet me in ways I don’t expect.

 It’s about being held